scottopell/cs190lab5/README.md

 There is a bit of setup required that you _must_ do this first.

+## What You'll Learn
+By the end of this lab, you'll know how to create a git repository, add files to it, make changes, push everything to github, and how collaborate effectively using git and github.

 ## Required Git Setup
 1. You need to set up your global gitconfig with your name and email.
 These will be tied to each commit so that it is known who committed the code.